Lyme disease: Society, culture, and controversy

+Landscape changes and urbanization

 Urbanization and other anthropogenic factors can be implicated in the spread of Lyme disease to humans.
-In many areas, expansion of suburban neighborhoods has led to gradual deforestation of surrounding wooded areas and increased border contact between humans and tick-dense areas.
+In many areas, the expansion of suburban neighborhoods has led to the gradual deforestation of surrounding wooded areas and increased border contact between humans and tick-dense areas.
 Human expansion has also resulted in a reduction of predators that hunt deer as well as mice, chipmunks and other small rodents—the primary reservoirs for Lyme disease.
 As a consequence of increased human contact with host and vector, the likelihood of transmission of the disease has greatly increased.
 Researchers are investigating possible links between global warming and the spread of vector-borne diseases, including Lyme disease.